whidy/javascript_note/sublime_Packages/JavaScript & NodeJS Snippets/README.md

 search for **JavaScript & NodeJS Snippets**.
 If you still don't have Package Control in Sublime Text, [go get it](http://wbond.net/sublime_packages/package_control/installation).
 It's pure awesomeness.

-If you insist to not install it, you can download the package and put it manually inside your `Pacakages` directory.
+If you prefer to install it manually, you can download the package and put it inside your `Packages` directory.
 It should work but will not update automatically.

 ## Console